Vaulted gold: Difference

+Unallocated accounts are widely used in the wholesale precious-metals market because they allow metal balances to be transferred quickly without allocating individual bars for each transaction.
+The LBMA states that probably more than 90% of precious metals traded on the interbank, wholesale and OTC market clear over unallocated Loco London accounts.

 Characteristics

-In most countries, only weak regulations apply for physical gold as well as vaulted gold, and vaulted gold does not qualify as a financial instrument in the legal sense.
+While gold-backed ETFs are financial securities and therefore subject to financial market regulation, many other forms of gold investment products are, for the most part, unregulated.
 However, in the Netherlands, professionally vaulted gold is treated as an ‘Investment Object’ and therefore falls under the regulation of the Netherlands Authority for the Financial Markets (AFM).

+Retail-gold investment guidance also treats storage, delivery, legal ownership and audit arrangements as key features of managed gold products based on vaulted gold.
+The World Gold Council's retail-investment guidance states that such products should provide clear information on storage arrangements, fees, the investor's legal ownership rights, and whether the gold is subject to regular independent audit.

+Investor-protection guidance for physical precious metals also emphasises verification of the seller and the cost structure of the product.
+The Financial Industry Regulatory Authority advises investors to check the background of the salesperson and company before investing, and notes that firms selling or storing precious metals may charge account-opening fees, sales commissions, storage fees, management fees and other costs.

 Risks

 In addition to the market price risk of gold as an investment, buyers of vaulted gold bear a liquidity risk, which can vary significantly by provider and product features.

 Furthermore, investors bear the potential risk that gold holdings are embezzled by a provider, custodian, or individual, or stolen by third parties.
 According to the World Gold Council, investors should check that “providers of vaulted gold services are offering outright, unencumbered gold ownership, do not lease any gold without prior approval from clients, store the gold with an independent and accredited vault operator and regularly allow inspections and audits of client gold holdings."
 In addition, the gold should be fully insured against standard risks.

 There are various critics of fraudulent or overpriced gold investment schemes or inappropriate sales tactics used by some gold dealers or Multi-Level-Marketing companies.
-As with other unregulated investments, some dubious providers push overpriced gold savings schemes into the market through scare and high pressure sales tactics.
+World Gold Council investor guidance advises retail gold buyers to consider whether potential returns and risks are stated objectively and whether they can make investment decisions without undue pressure.
+The UK's Financial Conduct Authority identifies pressure to act quickly and promises of high returns on an investment as warning signs of scams.

+The United States Federal Trade Commission also warns that precious-metals and coin investment scams may involve sellers presenting themselves as metal dealers or rare-coin merchants, creating urgency to induce quick purchases, misrepresenting their credentials or experience, and failing to deliver what was promised.